-- 1. Let X be a topological space, and let $f, g: X \to S^n$ be two maps with the property that the points f(x) and g(x) are never antipodal for any $x \in X$.
+- 1. Let X be a topological space, and let $f, g: X \to S^n$ be two maps with the property that the points f(x) and g(x) are never antipodal for any $x \in X$ .
 Prove that f and g are homotopic. - 2.
 Suppose that a map $f: S^1 \to S^1$ is nullhomotopic.
-Show that f has a fixed point, and maps a point x to its antipode -x. - 3.
+Show that f has a fixed point, and maps at least one point x to its antipode -x. - 3.
 Let X and Y be topological spaces. - (a) Suppose that Y is contractible.
 Prove that any two maps from X to Y are homotopic. - (b) Suppose that X is contractible and Y is path-connected.
-Show that any two maps from X to Y are homotopic. - 4.
-Show that, if X is contractible, then any retract of X is contractible. - 5. (a) Show that a homotopy equivalence $f : X \to Y$ induces a bijection between the set of path-components of X and the set of path-components of Y. - (b) Show that f restricts to a homotopy equivalence from each path-component of X to the corresponding path-component of Y. - 6.
+Show that any two maps from X to Y are homotopic. - 4. (a) Show that a homotopy equivalence $f : X \to Y$ induces a bijection between the set of path-components of X and the set of path-components of Y. - (b) Show that f restricts to a homotopy equivalence from each path-component of X to the corresponding path-component of Y . - 5.
 A topological space G with a group structure is called a topological group if the group multiplication map and inverse map are continuous.
 Suppose G is a path-connected topological group.
-Show that, for each $g_0 \in G$, the left multiplication map g is homotopic to the identity.
+Show that, for each $g_0 \in G$ , the left multiplication map is homotopic to the identity.